-Toll Plaza Pavement Overlay Project, Contract No. 2022-B-114.
+Golden Gate Toll Plaza Pavement Overlay Project, Contract No. 2022-B-114.
 On April 27, 2017, the Board of Directors, by Resolution No. 2017-039, approved the addition of the Toll Plaza Pavement Overlay project to the FY 16/17 Bridge Division Capital Budget in the amount of \$3,500,000 to be funded by District Reserves.
 Staff prepared design plans and bid documents to repair the pavement at the Toll Plaza.
 On January 31, 2023, the District advertised Construction Contract No. 2022-B-114 for bids.

 On April 28, 2023, the Board of Directors, by Resolution No. 2023-029, approved award of Contract No. 2022-B-114, Golden Gate Bridge Toll Plaza Pavement Overlay Project to Argonaut Constructors in the amount of \$3,024,389.
+On June 1, 2023, the preconstruction meeting was held between the District and Argonaut Constructors.
+The Notice to Proceed was issued with an effective date of June 5, 2023.
+Contractor has begun working on submittals and work plans.

 Toll Plaza Paving QA Services, Contract No. 2023-B-025.
 On March 30, 2023, the District sent a letter to three (3) firms requesting proposals for performing QA testing for the Toll Plaza Pavement Overlay Project.
-Two firms responded and staff is reviewing the proposals.
+Two firms responded and on May 12, 2023, the Service Agreement was executed between the District and Smith-Emery of San Francisco for the material quality assurance services in support of the Toll Plaza Pavement Overlay Project, Contract No. 2022-B-114.
+The Notice to Proceed was issued with an effective date of June 5, 2023.